visdesignlab/viz-guardrails-study-3-recap/public/stage-2/introduction-viral.md

 ## Scenario description

 Please read the scenario description below carefully, as it explains the setting for the visualizations you will see.
+If you need to refer to these instructions during the experiment, please click on help in the top right corner of the visualization.

 **Background**: You live in a fantasy world that consists of your home country, as well as other 15 countries located across 5 continents: Eldoril, Thundoril, Aerion, Silvoria, and Mystara.